AdrKacz/IA-BDI/README.md

 This value cannot be greater than the `saturation_value` of the sensor.

-This hyper-parameter avoid extreme concentration of agent in the same point.
+This hyper-parameter avoid extreme concentration of agents at the same point.

-Indeed, if without luck, numerous agents coming from opposites direction gather in the same point, they can start following each other in this exact same point, their sensor value sky rocket.
+Indeed, if without luck, numerous agents coming from opposite directions gather at the same point, they can start following each other at this same point, their sensor value skyrocket.

 Thus, they cannot escape this trap, cause the marker concentration became too important.
-Saturation let agent be distracted by other source even if stuck in a loop.
+Saturation let the *agent* be distracted by other sources even if stuck in a loop.

-To determine in which direction the *spaceship* goes, it updates the values of its **3** sensors (depending of its state, the *blue* ones if it's looking for home, the *red* ones if it's looking for resources).
+To determine in which direction the *spaceship* goes, it updates the values of its **3** sensors (depending on its state, the *blue* ones if it's looking for a home, the *red* ones if it's looking for resources).

 Then it goes either **forward**, **left**, or **right**.